On this page:

 Bethesda, MD 20892–2560

-More information and medical journal articles about CJD and growth hormone therapy can be found on the National Endocrine and Metabolic Diseases Information Service web page Human Growth Hormone and Creutzfeldt-Jakob Disease Resource List.
+More information and medical journal articles about CJD and growth hormone therapy can be found on the National Institute of Diabetes and Digestive and Kidney Diseases Information Center web page Human Growth Hormone and Creutzfeldt-Jakob Disease Resource List.

 The Creutzfeldt-Jakob Disease Foundation, Inc. (www.cjdfoundation.org) was created in 1993 by two families who lost loved ones to CJD and the neurologist who treated their family members.
 This nonprofit corporation promotes awareness of CJD through research and education and reaches out to those who have lost relatives to this illness.
 The NIH has CJD information at www.ninds.nih.gov.